javier-mora/react-file-viewer-v2/README.md

 formats, eg `'png'`).
 Passing in an unsupported file type will result in displaying an `unsupported file type` message (or a custom component).

-`filePath` string: the url of the resource to be shown by the FileViewer.
+`file` blob: Blob of the resource to be shown by the FileViewer.

 `unsupportedComponent` react element [optional]: A component to render in case the file format is not supported.